-- An undergraduate level course in research methods and either quantitative or qualitative data analysis.
-Applicants who do not have an undergraduate research methods course and/or an undergraduate data analysis course may be admitted to the program as a transition student.
-These students, however, must successfully complete at the undergraduate level, the research methods and/or analysis course in the first two terms in order to continue in the graduate program;
+- Applicants must have undergraduate preparation in research methods in either quantitative or qualitative data analysis.
+Applicants who do not have an undergraduate research methods course and/or an undergraduate data analysis course may be admitted to the program as a conditional student.
+These students, however, must successfully complete, at the undergraduate level, the research methods and/or data analysis course within the first two terms in order to continue in the program.

-- official transcripts indicating a minimum B average or equivalent.
+- Official transcripts indicating a minimum average 75% (mid-B) or equivalent.
 International applicants should refer to the Brock University Graduate Studies Calendar for equivalency standards.